CMSC495-Team1/Team1_TripPlanner/README.md

 2. **Set Up Local Environment**
    - Make sure the latest version of Python is installed on your system.
-   - Give permissions to the `setup.sh` script in the project directory:
+   - Give permissions to the `setup.sh` script in the bin folder of the project:
      ``` bash
-     cd Team1_TripPlanner
+     cd Team1_TripPlanner/bin
      ```
      ``` bash
      chmod +x setup.sh